ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/_includes/auth.md

 Description of fields of JSON file with **OAuth 2.0 token exchange** authentication mode parameters.
 The set of fields depends on the original token type, `JWT` and `FIXED`.

 In the table below, `creds_json` means a JSON with parameters for exchanging the original token for an access token.

+Fields not described in this table are ignored.

 | Field | Type | Description | Default value/optionality |
 |:-----:|:----:|:-----------:|:-------------------------:|